collectivexyz/revolution-protocol/README.md

 ### Creator payments

-- The RevolutionPointsEmitter and AuctionHouse should always pay creators (ETH or ERC20) in accordance with the creatorRateBps and entropyRateBps calculation.
+- The RevolutionPointsEmitter and AuctionHouse should always pay creators (ETH or RevolutionPoints) in accordance with the creatorRateBps and entropyRateBps calculation.

 - The AuctionHouse should always pay only creator(s) of the CultureIndex art piece being auctioned and the owner.

 - The RevolutionPointsEmitter should always pay the `creatorsAddress`.

-- ETH and ERC20 transfer functions are secure and protected with reentrancy checks / math errors.
+- ETH and RevolutionPoints transfer functions are secure and protected with reentrancy checks / math errors.

 ### CultureIndex

 - Anything uploaded to the CultureIndex should always be mintable by the VerbsToken contract and not disrupt the VerbsToken contract in any way.

-- The voting weights calculated must be solely based on the ERC721 and ERC20 balance of the account that casts the vote.
+- The voting weights calculated must be solely based on the ERC721 and RevolutionPoints balance of the account that casts the vote.

 - Accounts should not be able to vote more than once on the same art piece with the same ERC721 token in the CultureIndex.